Mature Masculine

 Signs of the Know-It-All shadow:

-• Using knowledge to feel superior.
+• Using knowledge to feel superior

-• Refusing to admit when you don't know something.
+• Refusing to admit ignorance

-• Dismissing beginners or those with different expertise.
+• Dismissing beginners or different expertise

-• Using mastery to impress, not to serve.
+• Using mastery to impress, not serve

 Passive Shadow: The Consumer